CSV Analysis: A Complete Guide for 2026

 Best for: Enterprise dashboards, Microsoft ecosystem integration, cost-effective BI

-Microsoft Power BI dominates the business intelligence landscape with over 30% market share in some regions.
+Microsoft Power BI is heavily adopted across business intelligence teams, especially in Microsoft ecosystems, with over 30% market share in some regions.
 Gartner named Power BI a Leader in 2025 for its robust features, deep Microsoft integration, and competitive pricing.

 Source: Power BI Official Pricing